 Tree stump removal can be labour intensive, time consuming, dangerous, and expensive.
 The Guardian's Alys Fowler recommends using a tree stump grinder to remove a tree stump - and we agree, so we are going to tell you all about how you can use one of these machines yourself to get rid of tree stumps.

 Tree stump grinders are powerful machines, mounted on wheels, with a petrol engine and a hard-wearing rotating chisel blade.
 The blade rotates quickly to grind away at the tree stump and turn it into fine wood chippings.

-Stump grinders can make easy work of removing even extremely large and stubborn tree stumps, so they provide a much more efficient and less laborious way of removing a tree stump than trying to do it manually.
+Stump grinders can make easy work of removing large and stubborn tree stumps, so they provide a much more efficient and less laborious way of removing a tree stump than trying to do it manually.